AndyObtiva/puts_debuggerer/README.md

 Why not make it official and have puts debugging become its own perfectly legitimate thing?!!

 Enter puts_debuggerer.
-A guilt-free puts debugger Ruby gem FTW!
+A guilt-free puts debugging Ruby gem FTW!

-In other words, puts_debuggerer is a Ruby library that provides improved puts debugging, automatically displaying bonus useful information such as source line numbers and source code, among many other goodies (mentioned in the README.)

 Partially inspired (only partially ;) by this blog post: https://tenderlovemaking.com/2016/02/05/i-am-a-puts-debuggerer.html (Credit to Tenderlove.)

 Love PD?!
 Why not promote with [merchandise](https://www.zazzle.com/i+heart+pd+gifts)?
+I'll buy everyone wearing this merchandise at conferences beer.

 ## Instructions